nahid597/Ed-Tech/README.md

 # Ed-Tech

 Ed-thech is a learning paltform.
 Anyone can easily learn from here.
-Here is some module based on dirrent topics.
+Here is some module based on differnt topics like web development, data science, busines and marketing, product design etc

 ## Available Scripts